FZambia/centrifuge/README.md

 extremely fast and mature Python's async web server.

 Centrifuge scales using [Redis](http://redis.io/) PUB/SUB capabilities.
-Full-featured instance of Centrifuge can run without extra dependency on Redis.
+Single full-featured instance of Centrifuge run by default without extra dependency on Redis.

-Centrifuge comes with administrative web interface to manage project/namespace structure and monitor important messages.
+Centrifuge comes with administrative web interface to manage project/namespace structure and monitor important messages in real-time.

 Persistent data (projects, namespaces) by default stored in [SQLite](http://www.sqlite.org/) database.
-But when running Centrifuge instance processes on different machines you should use [MongoDB](http://www.mongodb.org/) or [PostgreSQL](http://www.postgresql.org/) backends instead of SQLite.
+When running Centrifuge instance processes on different machines [MongoDB](http://www.mongodb.org/) or [PostgreSQL](http://www.postgresql.org/) backends can be used instead of SQLite.

 Main features
 -------------

 * Asynchronous backend on top of Tornado
-* Different backends for PUB/SUB operations
 * SockJS and pure Websockets endpoints
 * Simple javascript client
-* Presence and history data for channels
+* Presence data, history data, join/leave events for channels
 * Web interface for managing your projects
-* Flexible channel settings through namespaces
+* Flexible channel settings using namespaces

 To get more information please,